green shoe prints

 Personable, human, high touch—this is the impression the bank was able to make after it re-focused attention on how it was communicating with the customers of its acquired brands.
 Going forward, the bank was able to successfully maintain its relationships and forge new connections, all defined by trust and promises kept.

 This experience provides a valuable lesson for any company: when making any business leap, matching what you say about your brand with how your brand behaves is critical.
-To build brand equity and momentum, you can’t fulfill a promise to be personable with a mass mailing, and you can’t promise innovation but provide a glitchy app.
+To build brand equity and momentum, you can’t fulfill a promise to be personable with a mass mailing, and you can’t promise innovation while providing a glitchy app.

-Aligning brand behavior with the brand identity will ensure more effective moments of engagement—and help the brand grow stronger with every business evolution.
+Aligning brand behavior with the brand identity will ensure more effective moments of engagement with the people who matter most—and help the brand create greater value with every business evolution.

 For more insights on aligning brand and brand behavior, contact us.